matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 *   `addEcommerceItem( productSKU, [productName], [productCategory], [price], [quantity] )` - Adds a product into the ecommerce order.
 Must be called for each product in the order.
 *   `removeEcommerceItem( productSKU )` - Removes the specified product from the untracked ecommerce order.
 *   `clearEcommerceCart()` - Removes all products in the untracked ecommerce order. _Note: this is done automatically after `trackEcommerceOrder()` is called.
+*   `getEcommerceItems()` - Returns all ecommerce items currently in the untracked ecommerce order.
+The returned array will be a copy, so changing it won't affect the ecommerce order.
+To affect what gets tracked, use the `addEcommerceItem()`/`removeEcommerceItem()`/`clearEcommerceCart()` methods.
+Use this method to see what will be tracked before you track an order or cart update.
 *   `trackEcommerceCartUpdate( grandTotal )` - Tracks a shopping cart.
 Call this javascript function every time a user is adding, updating or deleting a product from the cart.
 *   `trackEcommerceOrder( orderId, grandTotal, [subTotal], [tax], [shipping], [discount] )` - Tracks an Ecommerce order, including any ecommerce item previously added to the order. `orderId` and `grandTotal` (ie. revenue) are required parameters.